 About the Artist

 Gregory Spatz (Spokane) received his MFA from the Iowa Writers’ Workshop.
 Previously, he taught fiction at the University of Iowa and the University of Memphis.
-Spatz’s first novel, No One But Us, was published by Algonquin Books (1995).
+Gregory's first novel, No One But Us, was published by Algonquin Books (1995).
 Stories from his recent collection, Wonderful Tricks, were included in Best American Short Stories: 100 Distinguished Stories of the Year (1994 and 1997).
-Spatz is the recipient of fellowships from the Michener-Copernicus Society of America (1996) and Breadloaf (1996), as well as a GAP award from Artist Trust (1999).
+He is the recipient of fellowships from the Michener-Copernicus Society of America (1996) and Breadloaf (1996), as well as a GAP Award from Artist Trust (1999).
 He was a finalist for the 2000 Flannery O’Connor Award in short fiction, winner of the 2000 Mid-List Press First Series Award in short fiction, and recipient of a 2003 Washington State Book Award for Wonderful Tricks.
 His short fiction has appeared in The New Yorker, Glimmer Train Stories, The Iowa Review, Epoch, Indiana Review, The Journal, Shenandoah, and The New England Review, among others.

 Information included above was provided by artist at the time of application.